thebamp/thebamp.org/site/content/services/_index.md

     imageUrl: /img/services/drawing-class-1.jpg
     description: >
         Learn fundamental techniques and skills for mural painting with BAMP's Lead Artists.
-        <strong>Please note that in-person classes are on hold due to COVID-19.</strong>
+        **Please note that in-person classes are on hold due to COVID-19.**
     linkUrl:
     linkText: Apply
   - title: Mural Painting